Trump Hates ‘Globalists,’ Calls Himself A ‘Nationalist’ At Monday Rally

 — Donald J. Trump (@realDonaldTrump) October 23, 2018

 Part of his low popularity ratings among other countries may also be his controversial decision to pull the U.S. out of the Paris Climate Accord, an agreement that almost every single other country in the world has promised to uphold.
-Trump has taken a starkly anti-climate stance as the President of the United States, in spite of massive evidence that the world has a very short window of time left to reverse the devastating effects of global warming.
+Trump has taken a starkly anti-climate stance as the president of the United States, in spite of massive evidence that the world has a very short window of time left to reverse the devastating effects of global warming.

 But of course, as Trump says, he is a nationalist.

 Donald Trump has been all over the country recently making speeches for Republican candidates whose jobs are on the line on November 6.
-Early voting has already begun in half the states in the nation, where record numbers of voters are showing up to cast their ballots, as reported by Inquisitr.
+Early voting has already begun in half the states in the nation, where record numbers of voters are showing up to cast their ballots, as reported by the Inquisitr.

-Trump said on the campaign trail that he would adopt an “America first” policy, but Monday marks the first time he’s called himself a “nationalist,” a term that doesn’t quite sit right.
+Trump said on the campaign trail that he would adopt an “America first” policy, but Monday marks the first time he’s called himself a “nationalist.”
 Trump has previously been accused of supporting white nationalists, who believe that America should retain a white national identity and see the U.S. as a white country — meaning the white race.

 Under Trump, white nationalists have made their voices heard by staging various rallies and supporting him through social media.
 Trump has also been closely aligned with people who are strong voices for white nationalism, such as Steve Bannon.
 Bannon previously served as a chief strategist in the White House, according to Newsweek.